cthr13en/Data-Science-Projects/README.md

 # Civic Dashboard Project
 This project involves designing an interactive dashboard using Shiny (R) to support the Mayor in understanding relationships within civic datasets.
 The dashboard visualizes key metrics and trends to provide actionable insights, enabling strategic planning and data-driven decision-making on critical city issues.
-[View Customer Satisfaction Analysis](https://github.com/cthr13en/Data-Science-Projects/tree/main/Customer%20Satisfaction%20Analysis).
+[View Civic Dashboard Project](https://github.com/cthr13en/Data-Science-Projects/tree/main/Civic_Dashboard_Project).
 The finished visualization can be seen at https://cristianthirteen.shinyapps.io/Final_Cristian/

 ## R Packages Used
 - `shiny`